 1. Which full-time bursaries in Health does the Western Cape Government offer?

 The Western Cape Government Health and Wellness offers a limited number of bursaries for full-time study each year.

 The bursary aims to attract qualified persons with the required competencies, knowledge, and skills to join the Department to meet its service delivery needs.
 In 2006 academic year, for example, the following bursaries per health science study field were awarded:

-Please note more health science study fields may be added per academic year based on Departmental service delivery needs.
+Please note more health science study fields may be added or removed per academic year based on Departmental service delivery needs.

 2. What does the bursary cover?